jerryhgladinet/docs/deploy/source/index.rst

 If on the other hand,
-the file servers are away from the data center, this gets turned into "Business Continuity" use case, where server agent can be installed on the local file server and connect the local file servers to remote CentreStack server in the data center.
+the file servers are away from the data center, this gets turned into "Business Continuity" use case, where the server agent can be installed on the local file server and connects the local file servers to the remote CentreStack server in the data center.

 Virtual Private Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^